i05nagai/memorandum/language/english_speaking.md

         * maybe she gets drunk to obliterate painful memories
 * reminiscent
     * It is reminiscent tot the direction in which the Newton-Raphson method would proceed
+* direct
+    * the algorithm direct traffic to the server with the fewest active connections and the lowest average response time
 * direction
     * position
         * in the direction